 - Students’ progress is monitored using digital learning reports

-- Real time data reporting give teachers what they need to make flexible groups to meet students where they are.
+- Real time data reporting give teachers the information they need to make flexible groups and meet students where they are

-- Every lesson is designed to help teachers differentiate using scaffolded supports.
+- Every lesson is designed to help teachers differentiate instruction using scaffolded supports.

 Building Skills and